 This article shall govern the organization and procedure of the Institute, apart from financial management and controls regulated by Article IV.

 3.1.
 General

-The organization of the Institute shall include the members, a Council, a Board of Directors, officers, committees and staff.
+The organization of the Institute shall include the members, the Council, the Board of Directors, officers, committees (including sub-committees, boards, sub-boards, task forces, and the like, standing or otherwise).